VarboxInternational/docs/roles-and-permissions.md

 This functionality allows you to manage roles & permissions for your users.
 </p>

-The Varbox platform comes out of the box with a solution for role based permissions already integrated on your `App\User` model.
+The Varbox platform comes out of the box with a solution for role based permissions already integrated on your `App\Models\User` model.

 If you want to attach the role based permission functionality on other models, all you have to do is use the `Varbox\Traits\HasRolesAndPermissions` trait on your models.